AlanFreed/VolterraIntegralEquations.jl/README.md

 ### Moment Matrices

-The greatest expense in implementing this numerical method is in computing its moment matrices.
+The greatest expense in implementing this numerical method is often in the computing its moment matrices.
 Fortunately, once gotten they can be reused in future solutions.
 There is a more efficient algorithm for implementing an exponential kernel that is based upon its recursive property [6], but that algorithm is restricted to that kernel alone.
 The algorithm presented below is applicable to all types of kernel functions, and is therefore versatile.

 The moment matrices are solutions to integral equations.
 For $n=1$, moment $\boldsymbol{\mu}_1$ describes a $3 \times 3$ matrix whose elements are solutions to the integral equation
 $$